wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 app.Run();
 ```

-Let's go over the code step by step to understand the differences between this code and
+Let's go over the code step by step to understand the differences between the ASP.NET
-a regular console application:
+Core code and a regular console application:

 1. The using statements are the same as with a console application.
 We'll need to use
    the Semantic Kernel namespace and the connector namespace.
 2. Next, we register a new `AzureOpenAIClient` in the service collection.
 We use the
    `AzureOpenAI:Endpoint` configuration value to set the endpoint of the Azure OpenAI
    service.
 We use the `DefaultAzureCredential` class to authenticate with Azure
    services.
 2. After that, instead of creating a `IKernelBuilder` ourselves, we call the `AddKernel`
    method on the service collection of the application.
 This method returns a
    `IKernelBuilder` that we can use to configure the kernel.
 It also registers the